-Support for funding IHOs is higher than support for ODA more broadly and does not show the same level of fluctuation as is seen in ODA support.
+In Germany, support for funding IHOs is higher than support for ODA, and does not show the same decline since 2022.

 Funding IHOs: Net Support Among Subgroups

 Attributes of those who support funding IHOs are broadly aligned with ODA supporters: higher income, more educated, opinion leaders, optimists on global progress.